 Remember when you couldn’t contain your excitement over sharing plans for your upcoming vacation with coworkers and friends?
 Or the thrill of posting travel highlights on social media – and making everyone a little jealous?
 Adios, beaches.
 My, how the tides have...

 OVERVIEW & EXPERIENCE

-Susan has gained a national reputation for representing student and professors in Title IX cases.
-She is routinely hired as a student advisor for the campus investigation and hearing phase of proceedings and is also retained to handle subsequent university level appeals.
+Susan Stone has gained a national reputation for representing student and professors in Title IX cases.
+She is routinely hired as a student advisor and Title IX attorney for the campus investigation and hearing phase of proceedings, and is also retained to handle subsequent university level appeals.
 Susan has also guided students through informal resolution, including mediation and restorative justice.
 Her talent as a student advisor has led to her representing Greek organizations and athletes, as well as other professionals accused of sexual harassment and misconduct.
 When cases do not resolve at the university level, she has experience fighting in state and federal courts around the country to obtain favorable outcomes for her clients.

 Susan’s background in public relations and crisis communication led to her co-creation of the Reputation Management Practice.
 This practice assists clients in the rebuilding of their reputation on various social media platforms.
 Susan has also instituted defamation actions when necessary to stop her client’s professional and academic futures from being harmed by libelous postings on the internet.

 Susan has a deep understanding of mental health and neurological disorders.
 She is particularly experienced working with individuals with Autism Spectrum Disorder (“ASD”), which allows her to formulate creative defenses for those individuals with ASD and other co-morbidities facing discipline at school or being investigated by law enforcement.
 Susan is sensitive to the multiple challenges facing this growing population.